 4. While certain departments are linked to particular ethics sub-committees, there may be occasions when the specialist knowledge of a different sub-committee would make it more appropriate for it to undertake the review/maintain oversight of the outcomes of external ethical processes on the University’s behalf (e.g. clinical trials).
 Where this occurs, the agreement of the Chairs of the appropriate sub-committees should be sought in advance.
 Department/subject level ethics committees have a responsibility to ensure that they are sufficiently experienced to handle the technical issues involved in the particular areas of research under consideration, including the scale of potential risk of harm.

 5. All relevant ethical approvals should be in place prior to the commencement of the activity/activities to which they apply.
 In addition, for projects which carry a risk of significant harm (in particular to participants, researchers, animals, heritage, the natural environment, the reputation of the University or the welfare and interests of the wider community), and where significant project development is planned prior to submission of specific activities for full ethical review, the Chair of the appropriate internal ethics committee should be contacted at an early stage in the research project’s development.
 This will ensure that any concerns from an institutional standpoint about the proposals in principle can be identified and addressed.
 This will include broad considerations beyond the operational details of the research (e.g. the source of funding, or potential reputational issues).

 6. It is expected that all researchers should keep their departmental research committee informed of their research plans.
 Requirements regarding communication between departmental/subject level ethics committees and departmental research committees are set out in paragraph 3.5 of the University’s Code of Practice and Principles for Good Ethical Governance.

-Approved by University Research Committee
+Ethical review process approved by University Research Committee

 20 June 2018